 PPE would comprise a bee suit (with hood/veil), some gloves and some protective footwear.
 Bee suits are commercially available in different sizes, styles and colours.
 There is a variety of styles of hives but the most common used in the UK (especially for beginners) are the BS National and the WBC hives.
 Necessary tools would include a smoker and a hive tool (a flat metal, bladed tool used for prising open the components of the hive).

 Finally, you will need some bees.
-Bees can be bought by mail order, over the Internet but WCBKA would suggest that this should only be done in special circumstances.
-It is much more advisable to obtain your bees locally.
+It is highly recommended that you obtain your bees locally.
 This is where being a member of a local Beekeepers Association becomes important !
 Established members of the Association will be able to advise you how to obtain good quality, healthy bees which are well adapted to the local environment.